Honest take on Loops vs the alternatives

 Let's talk numbers at 10,000 subscribers:

 For most SaaS founders, Sequenzy offers the best value.
 You get AI, Stripe integration, and double the subscribers for the same price.
+Read our guide on the best email tools for SaaS.
 But if you prefer Loops' interface and don't need AI, it's still a solid choice.

 Migration from Loops